 The primary symptoms of JM are weak or painful muscles, skin rash, fatigue, and fever.
 Some children experience joint pain as well.

 The skin rash in JDM usually occurs on the eyelids, knuckles, elbows, knees, and ankles.
-The rash may appear before, after or at the same time as the muscle weakness.
-Sometimes the rash is so faint that it is not noticeable.
+The rash may appear before, after or simultaneously as muscle weakness, and sometimes the rash is so faint that it is not noticeable.

 On the knuckles, elbows and knees, the rash forms patches of red and scaly skin called Gottron’s papules.
 The fingernails and the nail beds may also take on a pinkish color.

 With JM, the child becomes tired easily and can only walk short distances.
-The child needs to rest often and lacks the energy for normal activities, making it difficult for the child to keep up with friends.
+The child needs to rest often and lacks the energy for normal activities, making it difficult to keep up with friends.

 Sometimes, the child with JM runs low-grade fevers, especially at night.

-A doctor will first perform a complete physical exam, specifically looking for rashes and muscle weakness.
+A doctor will perform a complete physical exam, specifically looking for rashes and muscle weakness.
 If JM is suspected, blood tests are the next step in making a diagnosis.
-Muscle enzymes are measured, including creatine kinase (CK), aldolase, lactate dehydrogenase (LDH), aspartate aminotransferase (AST), and alanine aminotransferase (ALT).
+Muscle enzymes, including creatine kinase (CK), aldolase, lactate dehydrogenase (LDH), aspartate aminotransferase (AST), and alanine aminotransferase (ALT), are measured.

 If these lab tests are elevated, enzymes leak from inflamed or damaged muscles into the bloodstream.
 Antinuclear antibodies (ANA) are also measured to see if the child’s body produces antibodies against its own cells.
 Several myositis-specific autoantibodies have also been identified, which can be tested.
 Other blood tests are sometimes available to check immune activation and/or blood vessel damage.
 The next step in diagnosing JM is usually an MRI that detects muscle inflammation and damage.